Learn How to Use the On-Balance Volume Indicator Step by Step

 Thus calculated, the On-Balance Volume (OBV) measures the relationship between trading volume and price movements.
 This allows us to identify accumulation or distribution periods for an asset.
 An increase in OBV can indicate that an asset is being accumulated or gathered by buyers, which suggests a tendency for prices to rise.
 On the other hand, a decrease in OBV can indicate that an asset is being distributed or sold by sellers, indicating a tendency for prices to fall.

-OBV trading with breakout and breakdown in NZD/USD chart
+OBV trading with breakout and breakdown on NZD/USD chart

 We can trade with all types of divergences in the On-Balance Volume (OBV) indicator, just like with other technical indicators.
 Below is a live trading example on a 4-hour chart of the Australian Dollar/US Dollar, demonstrating both positive (bullish) and negative (bearish) divergence types.
 When trading in the Forex market, if we come across positive (bullish) divergence, we enter a BUY order, and if we encounter negative (bearish) divergence, we enter a SELL order.
 In this example, we are not only showcasing a trading strategy with just two divergence types, but also calling attention to the fact that we can use all divergence types with the On-Balance Volume (OBV) indicator in trading.

-This image shows divergence trading with the On-Balance Volume (OBV) indicator for the Australian Dollar/US Dollar currency pair.
-Positive (bullish) and negative (bearish) divergence types are shown.
+This image shows divergence trading with the On-Balance Volume (OBV) indicator for the AUD/USD.

 Trading Divergence with the OBV Indicator in the AUD/USD chart